-Richard Overton, America's oldest living World War II veteran, turned 111 years old today.
+Richard Overton, America's oldest living World War II veteran, turned 112 years old today.
 The Austin native has become a legend in his hometown.
-He's lived on the same street, Hamilton Avenue, for more than seven decades.
-Now, his dedication to his country and local community have earned him a new honor.
+He's lived on the same street for more than seven decades.
+Last year, his dedication to his country and local community earned him a new honor.

-According to KXAN, Overton’s beloved street will now be renamed to “Richard Overton Avenue."
-The humble but charismatic veteran will be honored with a special ceremony before his official birthday party kicks off.
+In 2017, the street the veteran has lived on for over 70 years was renamed in his honor as "Richard Overton Avenue."
+The humble but charismatic veteran was honored with a special ceremony before his official birthday party kicked off.

-"God gave me this,” he says, humbly.
-“There's nothing I can do about it but laugh, be glad."
+"God gave me this," Overton told KXAN last year.
+"There's nothing I can do about it but laugh, be glad."